-- Consistent government policies

-- 'Green banks'

-- Public, private procurement programs

 - Legel regulatory playing field

 - Use agricultural, rural development programs

 - CAP, Cohesian funds

 - Use existing infrastructure

-The list provided by Pugatch is also in line findings of other theoretical frameworks like the Functions of Innovation Systems Theory11, that was developed for analysing the implementation of innovations in the Netherlands.
-As a rule, succesful innovations require a combination of availability of robust technology development, knowledge diffusion, enterpreneurship, availability of credit, market development and political frameworks (Langeveld 201012).
+The list provided by Pugatch is also in line findings of other theoretical frameworks like the Functions of Innovation Systems Theory, that was developed for analysing the implementation of innovations in the Netherlands.
+As a rule, succesful innovations require a combination of availability of robust technology development, knowledge diffusion, enterpreneurship, availability of credit, market development and political frameworks (Langeveld 2010).